yahappylemon/frontend-mentor-practice/Blog-preview-card/README.md

 There's not too much feedback on my challenge, so I tried to give a longer feedback while doing the peer review.

 Reviewing others' code is harder than I thought, but I gained a lot along the way!
-(Thanks again to those who helped me with my code:joy:)
+(Thanks again to those who helped me with my code :joy:)